Excel Waterfall Charts: How To Create One That Doesn't Suck

 2. Ditch the clutter on your visualization

-Data visualization best practice is to remove ALL elements from the visualization that is not absolutely necessary (if you're interested, you can learn more about this in our free webinar: Data visualization in depth).
+Data visualization best practice is to remove ALL elements from the visualization that are not absolutely necessary (if you're interested, you can learn more about this in our free webinar: Data visualization in depth).

 Similar to other Excel charts, the default Excel waterfall chart also suffers from having too much clutter.
-The legend, the vertical axis, and labels, the horizontal grid lines - none of them contribute to the reader's better understanding of the data.
+The legend, the vertical axis, the labels, the horizontal grid lines - none of them contribute to the reader's better understanding of the data.
 If anything, they are a distraction.

 So, let's remove all unnecessary elements and write our key message to the title.
 It’s a shame that the chart title cannot be inserted automatically from a cell.